Consultant in Old Age Psychiatry, North Bucks OA CMHT

 The Consultant will provide senior medical input and clinical leadership to the North Bucks OA CMHT.
 Their population catchment area extends from the area surrounding Aylesbury to the more rural north of the county and Buckingham area.
 The post holder will have their own list of GP surgeries.
 The population covered takes into account the fact that the post does not include in-patient responsibilities (except as cover).

-Duties will consist of out-patient appointments (including a memory assessment clinic), domiciliary visits and assessments into patients' homes and care homes in the area; providing support and advice for staff and teaching where appropriate.
-Please note this list is not intended to be exhaustive.
-The post holder will have responsibility for those patients seen by himself/herself, together with those patients seen by medical staff directly supervised by the post holder.
+Duties will include outpatient appointments (including a memory assessment clinic), domiciliary visits, and assessments in patients' homes and care homes; providing support and advice for staff and teaching where appropriate.
+This list is not exhaustive.
+The post holder will be responsible for patients seen by themselves and those seen by medical staff directly supervised by the post holder.

 About us

-Oxford Health NHS Foundation Trust provides physical, mental health and social care for people of all ages across Oxfordshire, Buckinghamshire, Swindon, Wiltshire, Bath and North East Somerset.
+Oxford Health NHS Foundation Trust provides physical, mental health, and social care across Oxfordshire, Buckinghamshire, Swindon, Wiltshire, Bath, and North East Somerset.

-Our services are delivered at community bases, hospitals, clinics and people's homes, delivering care as close to home as possible.
+Our services are delivered at community bases, hospitals, clinics, and people's homes, aiming to deliver care as close to home as possible.

-At Oxford Health we offer a wide range of benefits designed to support your career and wellbeing.
-These include:
+We offer a wide range of benefits to support your career and wellbeing, including:

 * Excellent opportunities for career progression